luiscruz/course_sustainableSE/2024/p1_measuring_software/g5_Notion.md

 Our metrics confirm what was already clear from the plots.
 The desktop application has a higher energy consumption, while at the same time having a vastly larger variance.

-Moreover after comparing the calculations with a Welch t-test with p-value < 0.05 we get the following results: t= 43.1496, standard error of difference = 3.716 with p value < 0.0001 which means that the difference is not by chance and  is extremely statistically significant.
+Moreover after comparing the calculations in a Welch t-test with p-value < 0.05 we get the following results: t= 43.1496, standard error of difference = 3.716 with p value < 0.0001 which means that the difference is not by chance and  is extremely statistically significant.
 Thus we can reject our null hypothesis and conclude that desktop is way less energy efficent than the web version.